miyoshiayato/furima_28894/README.md

 ### Association

-- belongs_to : items
+- belongs_to : item
-- belongs_to : users
+- belongs_to : user
 - has_one : purchase_destination